mr5z/ExLang/README.md

 ### Properties

 A property is the public surface of a type's state.
-Properties are read-only by default across all types.
-Use `@Mutable` to opt into mutability.
+Properties are read-only by default across all types. `object` and `service` properties can opt into mutability via `@Mutable` or by declaring a setter. `dto` properties are always read-only.

-There are two forms:

-**Bare property.** No accessor block.
+A property is declared as `name: Type`.
 The compiler manages storage implicitly.
+No accessor block is required.

 ```
 dto Point {